 Step 2.
 Identify and assess risk in the supply chain

-Using the Conflict Minerals Reporting Template (CMRT) issued by RMI, Konica Minolta implements conflict mineral surveys.
-The survey confirms the content of 3TG, surveys the country of origin, identifies the SORs in the company’s supply chain, and confirms the business partners’ due diligence.
+Using the Conflict Minerals Reporting Template (CMRT) and Cobalt Reporting Template (CRT) issued by RMI, Konica Minolta implements surveys of conflict mineral and cobalt.
+The survey confirms the content of 3TG and cobalt, surveys the country of origin, identifies the SORs in the company’s supply chain, and confirms the business partners’ due diligence.
 Based on the results of the survey and information about the identified SORs in the supply chain, Konica Minolta assesses the risk to the supply chain overall, by each business partner, and by each product.
 These results are reported to the executive officer in charge.

 Step 3.
 Design and implement a strategy to respond to identified risks

 Based on the results of the risk assessment, Konica Minolta requests all suppliers to take any needed steps to ensure that their business is not in any way complicit in the funding of conflict forces.
 Konica Minolta conveys any customer concerns to suppliers using smelters and refiners that customers have expressed concerns about, and asks that they respond appropriately, such as reassessing the SOR in question.
 Indirect efforts are also made to eliminate the risk of conflict complicity, such as activities building awareness about the issue of conflict minerals.